santiagoTOP/ContextAgent/README.md

 ## 🤝 Contributing

 We welcome contributions!
-AgentZ is designed to be a community resource for multi-agent research.
+ContextAgent is designed to be a community resource for multi-agent research.
 Please open an issue or submit a pull request.

 ## 📄 License